UoMMScRobotics/SFR_Tutorials/docs/source/week07_tut_conclusion.rst

 - Additional information is available for simulations, such as Collisional and Inertial properties
 - All these properties can be viewed in RVIZ

-A topic which was not covered here was the use of **xacro**.
+A topic which was not covered here was the use of `**xacro** <https://github.com/ros/xacro/wiki>`_.
 This functionality enables a urdf to have variables and include other files, this generally makes them easier to edit and easier to read.